Remembering the Titanic

-WHAT was going through the minds of people on-board the Titanic on that fateful night on April 14/15 exactly 100 years ago tonight is difficult to imagine.
+It was difficult to imagine tonight what must have been going through the minds of people on board the Titanic on that fateful night on April 14/15 exactly 100 years ago.

 Yesterday the electricity failed for a just few seconds while I was in one of the ship’s lifts.
 That was long enough as I started to imagine being stuck in the lift while the ship was sinking.
 There’d be no way out.

 It took a conscious effort to snap myself back to the present and focus on the purpose of the silence.

 Passengers on board the Balmoral were divided into two groups for the first half of the memorial service starting at 1 am.
 One group met in a restaurant; the other in a lounge area.

 As Debbie, Damian, Don and I made our way to the lounge, I again started imagining myself slipping below the surface of the freezing waters of the North Atlantic Ocean and was thankful we were instead going to a memorial service.

 There are 1305 passengers on board this ship, which is 198 less than the number of people who died in the Titanic disaster (1503).

 As we slowly filed our way out of the lounge, I imagined myself in the same slow and tedious line, not peacefully walking towards the aft decks for the second half of the service, but desperately trying to get through the crowds to claim a seat in a lifeboat.

 I wasn’t alone.
 Two men behind me were discussing what it would feel like to drown.

 One said it would be “dreadful” to breathe in water; the other said it would only take one breathe of water to drown but said the sensation would be euphoric.